 Our core belief at Ancora Wellness is that you do not have to have something wrong with you to access the care you need.
 The modern medical system’s reliance on insurance has forced patients to “be sick” to get help.
 Without a diagnosis, your insurance won’t pay.

-Instead, we work to create a plan that is supportive of your needs and goals and helps you enjoy your best form and function, regardless of a diagnosis.
+We work to create a plan that is supportive of your needs and goals and helps you enjoy your best form and function, regardless of a diagnosis.
 Our collaborative team of providers offers counseling, naturopathic care, nutrition support, energy healing, and bodywork- all under one roof.

 It’s common for clients to come to Ancora seeking one service, such as counseling, only to discover that what they need first is some nutrition support.
 Or perhaps, they come to us for naturopathic care and realize they could also benefit from mental health care.